AmoebeLabs/swiss-army-knife-card-manual/docs/start/preface.md

 Despite all those choices, I adapted these cards in many cases to get the visualization I wanted.
 And by doing that I learned step-by-step the inner workings of a custom card and the basis for these cards: the web-component Lit.

 During the adaption of another custom card, the question "What if I would have the possibility to design my own visualization?" came up more and more.
 In that case, I could design completely different cards than currently available.
 <br>But: I'm not a real programmer, I learn by looking at how other people solve problems, and by understanding that, I can create my own code to solve my own problems.
-So, how feasible is it to create my own card?
+So, how feasible is it to create this kind of card?

 ##:sak-sak-logo: And then shit happened...

 The kind of shit that can't be fixed easily: my little sister got diagnosed with cancer.
 The first MRI scans were good though: 100% chance of survival and she got her operation.
 But then things turned for the worse: metastatic cancer.
 She died 6 months later in 2021, almost in full isolation due to the covid pandemic.

-At the time of that fatal message, I needed something positive to balance all the negative things and decided to take the challenge and start building my own card: The versatile multi-tool custom card aka the [Swiss Army Knife custom card][what-is-it-for-whom] was born!
+At the time of that fatal message, I needed something positive to balance all the negative things and decided to take the challenge and start building this card: The versatile multi-tool custom card aka the [Swiss Army Knife custom card][what-is-it-for-whom] was born!

 ##:sak-sak-logo: The dilemma: release or not?
 I stopped working on this custom card after my sister died: I had other things to do, and its purpose had suddenly "disappeared" somehow.